 "Don't judge each day by the harvest you reap, but by the seeds that you plant."
 Robert Louis Stevenson

-The Mission of Distant Hill Gardens and Nature Trail is to make nature and the outdoors accessible to everyone.
-We strive to inspire children and adults, no matter their ability, to cultivate an intimate connection to the natural world through education, observation, and play, and to teach visitors the importance of nature-based play and recreation to their overall health and wellness.
+The mission of Distant Hill Gardens and Nature Trail is to make nature and the outdoors accessible to everyone.
+We strive to inspire and empower children and adults of all abilities to cultivate a deep connection with the natural world through education, observation, and play, while highlighting the importance of nature-based recreation for overall health and wellness.

 Distant Hill was listed as one of the Top 10 Places to Visit in New Hampshire!